 Carlos Castillo, Senior Manager R&D Medical Devices, Envista Holdings Corp.

 Carlos Castillo is focused, passionate, and inspires to promote a better future for all of us.
 He has more than 25 years of world-wide experience in medical devices, bio-systems, and clinical research.
-His experience includes research, development, production, support, training, sales, marketing, projects and program management for such companies as Envista, Ormco, Beckman, Danaher, CareFusion, Siemens, EmhartGlass, Viasys HealthCare, SalterLabs, Cardinal Health, BIT Group, Dr. Max Harry Weil Institute of Critical Care, and others.
-Castillo holds three international degrees in engineering with emphasis in Bio-Engineering (MSEE), three MBAs (Finance, Marketing, and Global Management), has completed executive training at the USC Marshall School of Business and Harvard Business School.
-He is also Lean Six Sigma Green Belt certified, hold eight U.S. patents, 29 peer review publications in major medical research journals, and most recently, he is pursuing is Ph.D. in Leadership at Phoenix University.
+His experience includes research, development, production, support, training, sales, marketing, projects and program management for such companies as Envista Holdings, BIT Group, Beckman Coulter, Danaher, CareFusion, Siemens, EmhartGlass, Viasys HealthCare, SalterLabs, Cardinal Health, Dr. Max Harry Weil Institute of Critical Care, and others.
+Castillo holds three international degrees in engineering with emphasis in Bio-Engineering (MSEE), three MBAs (Finance, Marketing, and Global Management), has completed executive training at USC Marshall School of Business and Harvard Business School.
+He is also Lean Six Sigma Green Belt certified, hold eight US patents, 29 peer review publications in major medical research journals, IEEE Speaker and most recently, he is pursuing is PhD in Leadership at Phoenix University.

 Dr. Sudip K. Das, Butler University

-Dr. Sudip Das is a professor of pharmaceutical sciences in pharmaceutical sciences at Butler University, College of Pharmacy & Health Sciences.
-He also served as the chair of the department of pharmaceutical sciences and director of graduate program in pharmaceutical sciences.
+Sudip Das is a professor of pharmaceutical sciences in pharmaceutical sciences at Butler University, College of Pharmacy & Health Sciences.
 He is also an Adjunct Professor in the School of Medicine, Indiana University.
-Das has more than 25 years of teaching experience in the professional pharmacy and graduate programs in the U.S. and Canada.
-Das has supervised more than 30 postdoctoral, graduate and undergraduate research students, and was the key faculty responsible for the revitalization of the graduate program and research infrastructure in pharmaceutical sciences at Butler University.
+Das has more than 30 years of teaching experience in the professional pharmacy and graduate programs in the U.S. and Canada.
+He has supervised close to 40 postdoctoral, graduate, and undergraduate research students, and was the key faculty responsible for the revitalization of the graduate program and research infrastructure in pharmaceutical sciences at Butler University.
 His current research involves targeted delivery of siRNA and nano-composites for the treatment of cancer and neurodegenerative diseases.
-Das has more than 150 research publications, review articles, patents, proceedings, conference presentations, and book chapters, is a recipient of multiple awards/honors, and has secured extramural research funding from NIH, PDA, and several pharmaceutical industries.
+Dr. Das has over 150 research publications, review articles, patents, proceedings, conference presentations, and book chapters, is a recipient of multiple awards/honors, and has secured extramural research funding from NIH, PDA, and several pharmaceutical industries.

 Lisa Eitel, Executive Editor, Design World